Enregistré comme favori 1555 fois

 Classes are held at various times throughout the day.

-Each volunteer will be required to teach a minimum of 2 classes per day.
+Each volunteer will be required to teach one class and work for a minimum of 3 hours in our office each day.

 Teaching at the home-based school - Levels 1 - 7 for children and young adults, and conversation and grammar classes for adults, and at other classrooms.
 This is held in the early evening, after the children have attended State school.